nova-model/nova-tutorial/episodes/04-MVVM-Design-Pattern.md

     self.config_bind.update_in_view(self.model)
 ```

 We\'ve seen how to create a BindingInterface, add a new binding, and how to perform updates.
 We also need to connect our View components to the Communicators.
 The Communicator class has a `connect` method.
 This method accepts a callable object or a string.
+If you pass a callable object, such as a method, that object will be called whenever the binding\'s update_in_view method is called.
+An example of this can be seen when working with Plotly in Episode 7.
 In the example below, we connect to the `config_bind` Communicator object that was created in our ViewModel.
-We\'re passing in a string as our connector object, but we could pass in a callable object instead.

-!!!!!!THIS IS CONFUSING TO ME.
-WHERE DOES THIS CONFIG STRING COME FROM?
-I haven't forgot this, just making a sepearate issue for it because it's just a confusing topic and I'm working on the wording.
-Will circle back.!!!!!
+When a string is passed to the connect method, that string will be used as the unique name of our connector.
+In this example, we pass in the string `config` but you are free to use any string that is not already in use as a connector.

 ```python
 self.view_model.config_bind.connect("config")